 There is nothing you could have done, or avoided doing, that would have prevented you from developing a brain tumour.

-As with most brain tumours, the cause is not known.
-The Brain Tumour Charity is contributing to the funding of research into possible causes that is focussed around our genes.
+As with most brain tumours, the cause of glioblastoma is not known.
+The Brain Tumour Charity is funding research into possible causes, focussed around our genes.

 Our genes control the way our cells grow and divide.
 Mutations (changes) in our genes can cause this process to go wrong, resulting in the cells growing uncontrollably and forming a tumour.
 These changes are often the result of a mistake being made when the cell copies its DNA before dividing.